 First things first, let's see what a software specification is and what goes into it.
 A software specification is a collection of all information necessary to deliver the right software.
 It consists of several documents:

 Software requirements describe the background, business goals and constraints of the project.
-Generally this is done by the client, or together with a software consultant.
+Generally this is done by the client, or together with a software or UX consultant.

 Imagine the process of building a house.
 First you write down your vision, how many rooms and what features you want.
 These are you goals.
 The specifics of the plot, and the building laws are your constraints.